 Who gives anesthesia?

-Anesthesia is given to your child by asking them to inhale non-irritating medicated air through a mask placed near his or her nose and mouth.
+In most cases, your child will breathe medicine mixed with air through a mask placed near his or her nose and mouth.
 This is called “induction.”
-Your child may choose a "flavor" (scent) for the mask.
+Your child can bring a favorite toy or blanket into the induction room for comfort, and even choose a scent for the mask.
 After three or four minutes, your child will be asleep.
-We have found that larger children or teenagers generally prefer to have the anesthesia (called sodium pentothal) injected in their hand or arm, while smaller children do well with the inhaled air.
-When appropriate, we try to accommodate any patient who has a strong preference for one type of anesthesia over the other.
+Older children or teenagers may prefer to have the anesthesia (called sodium pentothal) injected in a hand or arm.
+When we can, we try to do what the child prefers.
+The anesthesiologist will make the decision based on your child's safety and preference.

 Where does my child wake up?

-Will my child be nauseated afterward?
+Will my child be sick afterward?
 Are there any problems I should expect?

 If you have any difficulty after you arrive home, call your surgeon, Children's Surgery Center or Children's Outpatient Surgery.

 Children handle the hospital experience in a variety of ways.
-These are some things that your child may or may not experience:
+Your child may: